Closed Cell vs Open Cell Foam: Pros and Cons

 Choosing between closed-cell and open-cell foam is important for insulation.
 With the right info, you can make a choice that fits your project's needs.
 Let's look at the pros and cons of these foam insulation options.

-Understanding Closed Cell and Open Cell Foam
+What Is the Difference Between Closed Cell and Open Cell Spray Foam?

 Closed-cell and open-cell spray foam are two insulation options with different benefits.
 It's important to know the main differences to pick the right one for your needs.